 identification, evaluation, educational program, placement or the provision of a free appropriate public education for students with disabilities.
 The facilitated IEP meeting will be conducted by a qualified and impartial facilitator at no cost to the parent or the school.

 - The facilitator explains his or her role, describes consensus decision-making, gets agreement on the agenda, establishes roles of group members (ex. scribe and time keeper), and guides the discussion toward the desired outcomes.

 - The facilitator guides the parties through the items on the agenda.
-Ideas are recorded on pages for all team members to see, so information is visual as
+Ideas are recorded on pages for all team members to see, so information is visual as well as auditory.

 - The facilitator ensures participation from all team members and uses a variety of strategies for reaching consensus.